j-dexter/data-science-for-business-with-R/01_Business_Understanding/business_understanding_philosophy.md

 **Sub-Categories:** Identifying sub-categories w/in cohorts can even further help in defining relationships.
 **KPIs (Key Performance Indicators):** Getting data and engineering features relevant to business.

+### How to Move through and develop Business Understanding (e.g., Understanding the Business Problem)

+Always approach the problem by acquiring the simplest dataset first.
+Import it and get it in the tidy format.
+We will learn something and then circle back to get more data if the problem is worth further investigation.

+## Workflow

+1. Read in and subset a few features that look interesting and productive.